 • For marketing purposes, to manage our relationship, personalise your customer experience, improve our services and fulfil our administrative purposes, we’ll hold onto your personal data such as name, email address, job title, details of trips taken and destination preferences.

-• The personal data we request to help manage your tour booking and provide tour arrangements to you will be held for a period of 24 months after your tour return date.
+• The personal data we request to help manage your tour booking and provide tour arrangements to you will be held for a reasonable period after your tour return date.

 • Where we or third parties who are required to comply with legal obligations, we will hold the data for the period we/they are legally obliged to.